ArctosDB/documentation/_documentation/encoding.markdown

 Many characters, or combinations of characters, are visually similar.
 For example, see the [Wikipedia entry on the degree symbol](https://en.wikipedia.org/wiki/Degree_symbol).

+## Special Caution

+If any encoding erors are encountered, the entire dataset should be considered suspect.
+Consider running CSV through Google Sheets (or any equally competent converter) and explicitly saving as UTF.
+This step will not remove errors, but it may make them easier to discover. (ref: <https://github.com/ArctosDB/dev/issues/177>)

 # Field Length

 Some programs or editors silently truncate text.
 Arctos never will; some text length limitations exist, and violating them will always result in an error, never string manipulation.